SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="problems_2"> Fortran 0-size Arrays </h2>

-The Fortran code made use of 0-size arrays in several places.
-The C++ code reproduced this kind of functionality using tests of array size and such but this might could fail under certain circumstances.
+The Fortran code uses of 0-size arrays in several places.
+The C++ code reproduced this kind of functionality using tests of array size and adding the allocation of 0-sized `Array` objects.
+This hack might could fail under certain circumstances.

 <!--- ====================================================================================================================== --->